Heart Attack

 Heart attack complications

-- Abnormal heartbeats (arrhythmias): During a heart attack, electrical “short circuits” can develop, causing abnormal heart rhythms.
+Several complications[14] can arise from a heart attack, often due to the damage caused to the heart during an attack.
+These complications can lead to:- Abnormal heartbeats (arrhythmias): During a heart attack, electrical “short circuits” can develop, causing abnormal heart rhythms.
 In some cases, this can be serious (or even fatal).

 - Heart failure: A heart attack may cause such widespread tissue damage that the remaining heart muscle is unable to pump enough blood.
 Heart failure can be temporary or chronic (ongoing, long-term).